jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ![NevadaPeaksFullYear](/assets/images/post5_NV_HighFixed.png)

-Because these supply levels are close to peak consumption, with consumption only exceeding these levels for at most a few hours a day in the summer, the hypothetical battery storage is for the most part able to fully recharge every day (like the 135% solar example above).
+Because these supply levels are close to peak consumption, with consumption only exceeding these levels for at most a few hours a day in the summer, the hypothetical battery storage is always able to fully recharge every day (like the 135% solar example above).
 Thus the maximum demand on storage is simply how far above the supply level the consumption gets on each day, for how many hours:

 <STYLE TYPE="text/css">
 <!--